abdelllrazekkk/DIPZ_Workflow/.ipynb_checkpoints/README-checkpoint.md

 # DIPZ Workflow

-This is a repository to version control my local testing work on my qualification task
+This is a repository that maintains version control for the DIPZ Project